 Article 15.
 Ensuring the information and data security

-The Office of Vietnam Administration of Forestry has responsibility for ensuring security in transmission of information and data flowing on the system, applying the measures to ensure the security and confidentiality of information the net, storage, backup data on servers that located in the Office of Vietnam Administration of Forestry.
+The Office of Vietnam Administration of Forestry has responsibility for ensuring security in transmission of information and data flow on the system, applying the necessary measures to ensure the security and confidentiality of information over the internet, including the storage andbackup of data on servers that are located in the Office of Vietnam Administration of Forestry.

 Article 16.
 Looking up and using of information management

-Regulation of open information: open information is the group of information about the policies, legal documents, information on forest monitoring, results of monitoring forest resources, information on the development and , processing trade, etc.
+Regulation of open information: open information is the group of information about the policies, legal documents, information on forest monitoring, results of monitoring forest resources, information on the development and utilization of forests, timber processing and trade, etc.

-Regulation of internal information the internal administrati documents under the Ministry of Agriculture and Rural Development and Vietnam Administration of Forestry, management information local and country. information only when the user has specified code by the Vietnam Administration of Forestry.
+Regulation of internal information comprises the internal administration documents under the Ministry of Agriculture and Rural Development and Vietnam Administration of Forestry, and confidential management information locally and countrywide.
+This information is accessible only when the user has a specified code by the Vietnam Administration of Forestry.

 Chapter 5.